 Why is it relevant?

-Within the past five years, the financial industry has been facing major challenges that have a significant impact on their revenues, profit margins and even the business models themselves.
 On the one hand, banks are forced to manage increasing regulatory requirements like Comprehensive Assessment (CA), AnaCredit or BCBS #239 and their implementation.
 These projects tie up financial and human resources that are needed to trigger strategic projects addressing issues that are related to cost efficiency or complexity reduction.
 In addition, current studies reveal that banks’ traditional challenges like industrialization and operational excellence still haven’t been realized to a satisfying degree.
 To gain a proper operational proficiency, it is necessary to monitor and control banks’ process efficiency and to avoid a sole focus on financial figures since they “[…] are the consequences of yesterday’s decisions and not the indicators of tomorrow’s performance,”.

 You cannot control what you cannot measure—Process Mining as Enabler